Joey Brezinski

-Joey Brezinski (born September 5, 1979) is an American street skateboarder.
-He originates from Orange County, United States (US) listed as his "hometown".
+Joey Brezinski (born 10 20 1980) is an American street skateboarder from Venice, CA.

 Professional skateboarding

-The "backside tail-slide" is Brezinski's favored trick and he is well known for his "manual" tricks.
+The "backside tail-slide" is Brezinski's favored trick and he is well known for his manual tricks.

 Sponsors

 As of December 2011, Brezinski is sponsored by Cliché Skateboards, Autobahn, Diamond, Andale Bearings, Val Surf, Red Bull, Skatepark of Tampa Party Team, Siege Audio, So Rad Clothing, Tensor, Grizzly Grip, Evol Burritos, FP Insoles, AWE Tuning, and lifestyle accessories brand, AWSM.

 Contest history

 Brezinski won his fourth Manny Mania contest, hosted by Red Bull in New York City, in August 2012.

 Company owner

 Brezinski has collaborated with fellow professional skateboarder, Paul Rodriguez, to form the bearing company, Andale.
 Brezinski has revealed that the name initially emerged following a conversation between Brezinski and another professional skateboarder, Chico Brenes, and the brand concept was then initiated during a period when both Brezinski and Rodriguez were between bearing sponsors.